Andrewschaer/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?
+    #Accessibility on the web is about allowing your site to be utilized by anyone, even if they have a disability or impairment.
 2. Talk about 3 different things you can do to ensure your website is accessible.
+    #Some method you can use to make your web site more accessible are:
+        1) Use responsive text-sizes (to allow a user to zoom to a preferred size
+        2) Use semantic html for screen readers to make sense of the structure of your page
+        3) Ensure that text color and text background color contrast well enough to avoid issues for people who are colorblind
 3. How would you explain the concept of a variable to someone new to programming?
+    #A variable serves as a name for something specific and therefore allows you to reference that something specific easily by just using the variable like a name.
+For example you can reference who I am by saying "A 31 year old man who has brown hair and blue eyes" or you can just use my name "Andrew"; "Andrew" acts like a variable that holds all the information about who I am.

+    In programming you can set variables to equal almost anything!
 4. What is the purpose of using functions in code?
+    #Functions allow programmers to create a generic set of rules or instructions that can be quickly be reused or referenced as many times as needed.
+They are very helpful for keeping your code dry.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.